termi/ES5-DOM-SHIM/README.md

 2. Incompatibility with http://code.google.com/p/ie7-js/ [working on it]

 ## TODO
-0. fix getAttribute/setAttribute for IE6,7 (it should differentiate attributes and properties with same names)
+0. Tests
-1. hasAttribute
+1. fix getAttribute/setAttribute for IE6,7 (it should differentiate attributes and properties with same names)
 2. element.dataset
 **
 9. http://dvcs.w3.org/hg/url/raw-file/tip/Overview.html